TanmoySG/logsmith-monitor/README.md

 ## Testing and Demo

-To test logsmith-monitor using sample data, refer to the [Test Documentation](./test/README.md)
+To test logsmith-monitor using sample data, refer to the [Testing Documentation](./test/README.md)

 ## Some Useful Links